davins90/davins90.github.io/content/pages/about.md

 Through what can be considered as a constant Bayesian update of my skills, i've crossed seas of time series, oceans of macroeconomic reports and scaled portfolio construction models to get to the "base camp" of data science.

-Qualitative and quantitative data, information retrieval, translation of concepts into numbers...but also classifications, regressions, clustering, train, test...an exciting step forward in my path, equivalent of switching from 2D to augmented reality games!
+Qualitative and quantitative data, information retrieval, translation of concepts into numbers... but also classification, regression, clustering, training, testing... many steps of an exciting journey!

-Bayes permitting, this trip... continue!
+And, Bayes permitting, this journey... continues!

 ### Contact